 Focus on fundamentals

-Participants run a business in a competitive team environment — setting prices, monitoring cash flow, making operational improvements, and planning for growth and profit.
+Participants run a business in a competitive team environment — setting prices, monitoring cash flow, making operational improvements, and planning for growth and profit. hey also learn to use financial statements as a tool for measuring results and receive exposure to formal cash flow forecasting and budgeting.
 They also learn to use financial statements as a tool for measuring results.
-This 4-hour workshop enhances everyone’s ability to communicate, implement and exercise initiative.
+This 6-hour workshop enhances everyone’s ability to communicate, implement and exercise initiative.

 Owning the results